-27. Eating much honey is not good; so is glory for men searching for their own glory.
+27. Eating much honey is not good, and men’s search for their own glory is not glory.

 28. A man who has no control over his own spirit is like a breached city with no wall.

 ¶1.
-Like snow in the summer and like rain in the harvest, so honor is unbefitting a fool.
+Like snow in summer and like rain in harvest, so honor is unbefitting a fool.

-2. Like the sparrow wandering aimlessly and like the swallow flying around, so a curse without cause will not come near.
+2. Like the sparrow wandering aimlessly and like the swallow flying around, so a curse without cause will not come.

-3. A whip for the horse, a bridle for the donkey, and a rod for the back of fools.
+3. A whip is for the horse, a bridle is for the donkey, and a rod is for the back of fools.